DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 Reformation or the Puritans.
 It is not evangelicalism in any of its flavors. **It is not the modern world at all**, or any period of its history.
 >
-> The proper context for interpreting the Bible is the context of the biblical</span>
-writers&mdash;the context that produced the Bible [Second Temple period].<sup>1</sup> **Every other context is alien to the biblical writers and, therefore, to the Bible.** ... (p.
+> The proper context for interpreting the Bible is the context of the biblical writers&mdash;the context that produced the Bible [Second Temple period].<sup>1</sup> **Every other context is alien to the biblical writers and, therefore, to the Bible.** ... (p.
 16).
 >
 > <small>1.
 We do not share the cognitive framework of the biblical writers.
-While the implications may seem uncomfortable, it is hermeneutically pointless to pretend otherwise. ...</small>
+While the implications may seem uncomfortable, it is hermeneutically pointless to pretend otherwise. ... (p.
+16).</small>

 <!-- Yet there is a pervasive tendency in<br>